TCotton/dateFromUUIDv7/README.md

   - `dateUTCTime`: UTC timestamp in milliseconds

 **Throws:**
-- `Error`: "The provided UUID must be a string." - If the input is not a string
 - `Error`: "Fails to match UUID format.
 Please check the input and try again." - If the string is not a valid UUID format
 - `Error`: "The entered UUID appears to be V[X], but a UUIDv7 is required." - If the UUID is valid but not version 7